 After 25 years at the game's top table, Lee Westwood has adopted a new relaxed approach.
-Here the englishman explains the reasons behind the change, golf's future and reveals his one remaining goal.
+Here the British Masters host explains the reasons behind the change, golf's future and reveals his one remaining goal.

 Lee Westwood seems a lot more relaxed these days.
-As he kicks back on the Ping Tour truck ahead of the Irish Open, chatting to anyone who comes on board, the 46-year-old is reflecting with TG about 25 years – yes, a quarter of a century! – in golf's top flight.
+As he kicks back on the Ping Tour truck, chatting to anyone who comes on board, the 46-year-old is reflecting with TG about 25 years – yes, a quarter of a century! – on the European Tour.
 He's stopped putting so much pressure on himself.

 "Don't get me wrong, I'm still trying my hardest, but I don't care where the ball goes.
 The consequences of the way I play don't bother me anymore.
 I'm purely about what I'm working on and going out there and trying to do that over every shot."